aeriotech/vegahq-dbot/README.md

 ﻿# Discord bots with VegaHQ

+### WARNING: Don't use this guide, as it is now no longer up to the current API

-You can either follow this text guide, or follow along with the podcast episode we hosted about this topic [here]().
+You can either follow this text guide, or follow along with the podcast episode we hosted about this topic [here](https://www.youtube.com/watch?v=9XHc0NEV3QU).
 It is however in Slovenian.

 ## First steps